 Please check with the Registrar's Office for up-to-date information on course meeting times and course availability

-Spanish 1: Introductory Spanish.
-Introduction to spoken and written Spanish.
+Spanish 1: Spanish I. Introduction to spoken and written Spanish.
 Intensive study of introductory grammar and vocabulary with a focus on culture.
 Oral class activities, readings and compositions.
 Weekly practice in the virtual language lab includes viewing TV series and films and weekly drill sessions.
 Never serves in partial satisfaction of the Distributive or World Culture Requirements.
 Sample Syllabus.
 (PDF)

 Spanish 5 (Language Study Abroad): Taught in the context of the Language Study Abroad program, this course in Hispanic culture reinforces listening, reading, speaking, and writing skills in Spanish.
 The thematic focus is on local and regional art history, with special emphasis on the city as a dynamic form of cultural production through time.
 Attending to political, social, economic, and religious contexts, the course features brief presentations by local personnel as well as relevant field trips.
 Assignments include conversation, writing projects, oral presentations, and a final course examination.
 Prerequisite: Acceptance into the Dartmouth Language Study Abroad Program.
 Dist: WCult: W (Spain), NW (Buenos Aires).